VeggieOrz/gitTest/README.md

 ## Instruction for local operation
 ### 1.initialize git repository
-initialize the current directory as a git repository
+Initialize the current directory as a git repository
 ```
 git init
 ```

-### 2.show the status of files in workplce and cache
+### 2.show the status of files in workplce and stage
 ```
 git status
 ```